-MUS 566 - Jazz Band
+MUS 566 - Jazz Ensemble

-Jazz Band provides musicians with opportunities to learn a variety of jazz styles in a "big band" setting, as well as to enhance individual improvisational skills.
+Jazz Ensemble provides musicians with opportunities to learn a variety of jazz styles in a "big band" setting, as well as to enhance individual improvisational skills.
 This course also provides practical experience through rehearsals and performances.
 It is open to qualified students by audition or instructor's consent.

-Repeatable: May be repeated for credit Concurrent Requisite(s): MUS 580-588
+Repeatable: May be repeated for a maximum of four (4) units